CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/README.md

 ## Contributors

-For anyone who'd like to be a contributor to the repository, please ping me via [email](j@jamztang.com).
+For anyone who'd like to be a contributor to the repository, please read the [Contribution Guideline](https://github.com/CSStickyHeaderFlowLayout/CSStickyHeaderFlowLayout/wiki/Contribution-Guidelines)

 ---